aristovinceselvanathan/TIPS/src/Assignment9/Readme.md

 ### Task Steps:

-1. Create a new C# Console Application named "IDisposabIeDemo".
+1. Create a new C# Console Application named "IDisposableDemo".
 2. Create a class that opens a file for writing and implements the IDisposable interface.
 In the Dispose method, ensure that the file is properly closed and released.
 3. In the Main method, create an instance of this class in a 'using' block.
 Write some text to the file.
 4. After the 'using' block, attempt to open the same file for reading.
 If the file was properly released, this should be possible without any errors.<br>